-

 Your Label

-Often plagued by traffic management even in the early years of the race and with registrations increasing annually, the Town of Kenduskeag designates Riverside Park as the launch site to accommodate the growing crowds.
+Often plagued by traffic management even in the early years of the race and with registrations increasing annually, the Town of Kenduskeag designated Riverside Park as the launch site to accommodate the growing crowds.
 The memorial at Riverside Park is dedicated to veterans of the Vietnam war. -

 March 26 1983